 CALL FOR STUDY COLLABORATORS

-Global sites required for Stigma & Discrimination reduction studies in healthcare settings
+Global sites required for a Stigma & Discrimination reduction study in healthcare settings

-ViiV Healthcare Implementation Science team are seeking external collaborators for sponsored research studies.
+ViiV Healthcare Implementation Science team are seeking external collaborators for a sponsored research study.
 The objective of the overall programme is to reduce stigma and discrimination that is experienced within healthcare settings.

 We are identifying a broad range of evidence-based interventions that we want to present to our chosen sites at the start of a two-day workshop.
 We will then agree a combination of interventions that are most likely to reduce stigma and discrimination in their unique setting and finalise a study blueprint to examine their implementation and impact.
 This will serve to support the global scaling of effective practices to reduce stigma and discrimination in healthcare settings, by identifying which implementation strategies and interventions work in different contexts, and why.

 HIV related stigma and discrimination continues to be a global problem within healthcare settings.
 It remains a significant barrier to hopes of achieving UNAIDS’ 90-90-90 target and realising optimal outcomes for those living with HIV.
 For individuals the impact of stigma and discrimination within a healthcare setting can be devastating: preventing or inhibiting access to essential care; leaving people afraid to engage or have honest open dialogue their healthcare workers; and impacting an individual’s overall quality of life and outcomes.

 ViiV Healthcare want to make a significant difference.
 There is a need to identify strategies and interventions that can help address this problem.
 No single intervention can universally have the impact that we want, nor can proposed solutions be applied with equal effect in all areas, because of inherent differences in geographical contexts, settings and populations.
 We are therefore looking for a number of sites that present different challenges, to work with us to study potential solutions.

 What types of collaborators/sites do we want to work with?